Food waste in the United Kingdom: 2021-2023

+The hospitality industry was recognised as a large part of the food waste issue, with over one million tonnes coming from this sector; in response, WRAP created an initiative called Guardians of Grub to help restaurants and cafés to save food and money.

 Impact

-Food waste puts a large burden on the finances of each household and local councils in the UK; wasted food is estimated to cost each British household £250–£400 per year, accumulating to £15,000–£24,000 over a lifetime.
+Food waste puts a large burden on the finances of each household and local councils in the UK; wasted food is estimated to cost each British household £250–400 per year, accumulating to £15,000–24,000 over a lifetime.
 This comes from the total purchasing cost of the food against what is thrown away uneaten.
 Additionally, households pay for the collection and disposal of food waste by their local council in the form of council tax.
 For councils, the cost of food waste comes from its collection and disposal as a part of the waste stream; this is especially an issue for councils that run separate food waste collections.

 Food waste is generally considered to have a damaging effect on the environment; a reduction in food waste is considered critical if the UK is to meet obligations under the European Landfill Directive to reduce biodegradable waste going to landfill and favourable considering international targets on climate change, limiting greenhouse gas emissions.
 When disposed of in landfill, food waste releases methane, a relatively damaging greenhouse gas, and leachate, a toxin capable of considerable groundwater pollution.
 The food supply chain accounts for a fifth of UK carbon emissions; the production, storage and transportation of food to homes requires large amounts of energy.
 The effects of stopping food waste that can potentially be prevented has been likened to removing one in five cars from UK roads.